blinklet/learning/data-science/sqlalchemy-minimum.md

 >WHERE "Artist"."Name" = 'Alice In Chains'
 >```

-Use the new *statement* object with Pandas to read only the data you requested into a dataframe:
+Use the new *statement* object with Pandas to read the data you requested into a dataframe:

 ```python
 dataframe = pd.read_sql_query(sql=statement, con=engine)